 In accordance with Medical Direction and the emergency medical services orientation manual new ALS providers will be assigned a mentor within their pre-hospital agency.
 The mentor will monitor all calls for patient care treatment, documentation and adherence to protocols.
-Documentation on providers will be sent to the Pre-Hospital Care Department monthly for a period of three months.
+Documentation on providers will be sent to the Pre-Hospital Care Department monthly for a period of three to six months.
 This documentation should reflect the new medics overall performance and progress; provide meaningful evaluation of all calls (especially critical calls); identify any needs for improvement and include a plan to meet those needs.
-At the end of the three month evaluated probationary period the Pre-Hospital Medical Director and/or the Pre-Hospital Care Coordinator will approve/deny completion of the medics' probation period.
-Mentorship for reserve providers will be for a period of 6 months.
+At the end of the three month evaluated probationary period for full time and 6 month evaluation period for reserve status, the Pre-Hospital Medical Director and/or the Pre-Hospital Care Coordinator will approve/deny completion of the medics' probation period.

-Medic Name Evaluation period Total number of calls reviewed Overall quality of documentation: Excellent Good Fair Poor List of any outstanding performance measures noted List any needs for improvement Synopsis of critical calls reviewed with run number and chief complaint Advanced procedures performed (IE: Intubation, IO, Cardio-version, needle decompression, etc.) List additional training received during this evaluation period Comments
+Medic Name

+Evaluation period

+Total number of calls reviewed

+New medic self-evaluation

+Describe the overall quality of documentation

+List of any outstanding performance measures noted

+List any needs for improvement

+Synopsis of critical calls reviewed

+List additional training received during this evaluation period

+Comments

-VERIFICATION OF REVIEW AND UNDERSTANDING OF ORIENTATION MANUAL
+ANNUAL REVIEW AND UNDERSTANDING OF THE PRE-HOSPITAL ORIENTATION MANUAL, POLICIES, PROCEDURES AND PROTOCOLS.

-I have read and reviewed the VVMC Pre-Hospital Policies and Procedures and Treatment Guidelines.
-I have reviewed the current Offline Guidelines and I agree to perform my duties in compliance with the policies and procedures and Offline Guidelines.
+reviewed the current Offline Guidelines and I agree to perform my duties in compliance with the policies and procedures and Offline Guidelines.

 Name (Signature) Date

 Name (Print)